schnell18/vCluster/kubernetes/README.md

 You need the following tools required by this project:

-- [Virtualbox][1]
+- [Virtualbox][1](Windows/MacOS) or libvirt(Linux )
 - [Vagrant][2]
 - [vagrant-hostmanager][7]
 - [Ansible][3]

-You also need the debian vagrant box managed by [this project][4].
+Although VirtualBox also works on Linux, it is recommended use libvirt as it is more efficient.
 Install these tools using package manager of operating systems for instance use apt-get on Debian/Ubuntu.
-To install vagrant-hostmanager, you type:
+To install vagrant-hostmanager, you
+type:

     vagrant plugin install vagrant-hostmanager

+On Linux, if you use libvirt, you need the `vagrant-libvirt` plugin, which can installed as follows:

+    vagrant plugin install vagrant-libvirt

 Then you clone this project.
 Open a command line window, the nagivate to the root directory of this project.
-And run the following commands:
+And run the following commands if you use
+VirtualBox:

     vagrant up

+Otherwise, run this command instead:

+    vagrant up --provider=libvirt --no-parallel

+The two arguments are mandatory.
 If everything goes smoothly, the master and work nodes will be installed and configured automatically.
 You should get an operational kubernetes cluster at this point.
 Optionally, you can install the dashboard for kubernetes by executing the command as follows:

     ansible-playbook \
         -i .vagrant/provisioners/ansible/inventory/vagrant_ansible_inventory \